RULE NO. 2: Duties of the Officials

 Section I—The Game Officials

-- The game officials shall be a Crew Chief, Referee, Umpire and Replay Center Official.
-They will be assisted by an official scorer and two trained timers.
-One timer will operate the game clock and the other will operate the 24-second clock.
+- The game officials shall be a Crew Chief, Referee, Umpire and Replay Center They will be assisted by an official scorer, two trained timers, and courtside administrator.
+One timer will operate the game clock and the other will operate the shot clock.
+The courtside administrator will be stationed at the scorer’s table to facilitate communication between the Replay Center Official, on-court game officials, official scorer, and other personnel at the scorer’s table.
 All officials shall be approved by the League Office.

 Section II—Duties of the Officials

 - The officials shall, prior to the start of the game, inspect and approve all equipment, including court, baskets, balls, backboards, timer’s and scorer’s equipment.

 - The officials shall not permit players to play with any type of jewelry.